Neuropathic Pain

 There are two types of neuropathic pain:

 The pain is often described as burning or shooting pain.
 Pain can be felt from any of the various levels of the nervous system.
-Numbness, tingling, and abnormal sensations known as dysesthesia, may also be associated with Neuropathic pain.
+Numbness, tingling, and abnormal sensations known as dysesthesia may also be associated with neuropathic pain.
 The pain can go away on its own but is often chronic.

 - Alcoholism